Infertility FAQs

 A mild pain killer can be taken if required.
 The doctor will give you instructions for your after-care medications.

 Before an embryo can attach to the wall of the womb, it has to break free or ‘hatch’ from its outer layer which is called the zona pellucida.
 Assisted hatching is when a hole is made or the outer layer is thinned helping the embryos to ‘hatch’ to increase the chances of pregnancy.
-We do carry out Assisted Hatching at LIV if it is required typically so in women 35+ years or when the embryos have a thick zona pellucida.
-Assisted hatching is also used when a patient has a history of failed IVF cycles.
+We do carry out Assisted Hatching at LIV to increase the embryo implantation rate.

 Some patients on a tight time scale do travel home the evening after their transfer however we advise to wait until at least the following day before flying home.
 Flying or any other mode of transportation has not been shown to have any adverse effects on embryo transfer.

 As with any medication taken there can be some side effects however it is quite rare that patients notify us of any.
 The side effects will be noted on the medication information leaflet.
 If you do experience any side effects, please let us know.
 Every patient responds to the ovarian stimulation differently therefore a risk relating to the IVF procedure may be that it has to be cancelled due to poor ovarian response or ovarian hyper-stimulation.
 Also if the male partner does not produce any quality sperm in his sample or through a testicular biopsy procedure then the treatment may also need to be cancelled.
-In any case Dr. Amaro will advise the best way forward for you such as egg or sperm donation.
-The initial tests we ask you to do before commencing IVF treatment (Antral Follicle Scan, Hormone tests and sperm analysis) will give our doctors a good idea from the start of your chances of IVF treatment using your own eggs and sperm.
-He will therefore be able to advise at that time if he feels a different route would be best to achieve pregnancy, thus saving the disappointment of any cancellations.
+Regardless, the doctor will explain and present the best alternative options to help achieve pregnancy.

 The transfer process is very smooth and most patients do not experience any bleeding or spotting after their transfer however if you do it is nothing to worry about.
 A reason for some spotting could be because you have a narrow cervical opening.
 The blood is not coming from your uterus and your embryos are not affected in any way.
 The tiny drop of blood is not your embryo so you should keep calm and carry on with your everyday activity.
 In the extremely unlikely event that you experience heavy bleeding after the transfer then you should let us know immediately.